-Manchester United travel to Chelsea in the Premier League season opener on Monday night in what is sure to be another mouthwatering clash between these two famous old clubs.
+Manchester United travel to Chelsea this weekend in what is sure to be another mouthwatering clash between these two famous old clubs.

 And with the sides being two of English football’s most successful in recent years, as you’d expect, they’ve enjoyed some pretty entertaining and high-scoring battles down the years.

 So with these old foes about to clash once again at Stamford Bridge, here are just some of the most memorable encounters…

 Manchester United 4 Chelsea 0, FA Cup Final, 1994

 Having lifted the FA Premier League title the week before United were looking to complete the club’s first-ever double when they faced Glenn Hoddle’s Chelsea in the season showpiece.

 Alex Ferguson’s men had been in blistering form for much of that campaign and showed no signs of letting-up as they demolished the Blues thanks to two Eric Cantona penalties and goals from Mark Hughes and Brian McClair under slate-grey skies at Wembley.

 Even the appearance of Hoddle off the bench couldn’t revive Chelsea’s hopes and at the final whistle, United’s fans danced with delight in the rain on the hallowed turf.

 United may have had Massimo Taibi between the sticks for this one but it was still a side that was unbeaten in 29 going into this fixture and featured such big names as Stam, Scholes, Beckham, Cole and Yorke.

 Poyet grabbed a brace, Sutton scored his first goal for Chelsea while Henning Berg’s own goal only added to the Red Devils’ misery before Jody Morris made it a famous five for the Londoners.